 The rocking motion of the carriage steadily brought Dylis and Anna close and closer to Outer Camps.
 After their encounter with the Field Marshal they had, on Dylis' insistence, taken to sleeping in shifts instead of making camp, stopping a few hours during the day to let the horse rest.

 The stars were out overhead.
-Dylis had her eyes glued to them until she was sure Anna had stopped turning over and back again in search for a more comfortable sleeping position.
+Dylis had her eyes glued to them until she was sure Anna had stopped twisting and turning in search for a more comfortable sleeping position.
 The sky was overwhelming like this; no city lights to dim the stars’ brightness and multitude, no high towers to shield from view how vast the darkness was.

 But any wonder Dylis could have mustered at the sight was overshadowed by her need to be alert.
 The moment she was sure Anna was fast asleep she counted to twenty, then carefully pulled the documents from her inner pocket.

-First there was the photo of Glaw.
+First, there was the photo of Glaw.
 Or young Glaw, five-year-old Glaw at the most.
-The water had thankfully only discolored its the edges.
+The water had thankfully only discolored its edges.
 If nothing else she'd have that until she drew her last breath; and if that was all she'd have, her last breath wouldn't be far away.

 Dylis squeezed her eyes shut, trusting the horse to be able to walk in a straight line without guidance and willed herself to recall any and all codes she'd ever seen.
 It felt a bit like rummaging around a cluttered barrack; orderly and organized in appearance, but chaos on the inside.

-After three days of searching not even the most well hidden secret could stay undiscovered.
-She had to grit her teeth not to laugh out loud as the first words began to make sense.
+After three days of searching not even the most well-hidden secret could stay undiscovered.
+She had to grit her teeth not to shout her relief to the sky as the first words began to make sense.

 So why pick Glaw?
 That was the question she kept coming back to.
-No matter how she twisted and turned the tattered pieces of paper, there was no mention of the exact reason he had been picked over the others.
+That the military seemed to have a hand in their mutilation, instead of being their rescuers, she put aside for later, when she had energy and time to deal with it.
+No matter how she twisted and turned the tattered pieces of paper, there was no mention of the exact reason of the surgery or of why Glaw had been picked over the others.
 Though he wasn't the worst soldier around, he wasn't particularly skilled in any field - Unless you count daydreaming, she found herself thinking and had to smile - and he'd never gotten any training or schooling Dylis herself hadn't also participated in.

 Finally, as the stars gave away to the dawning sun, Dylis refolded the documents and squirreled them away within her clothes.
 The rocking of the carriage had changed minutely and when she glanced over her shoulder she saw that Anna had begun shifting again, pulling the blanket she'd wrapped herself in over her head.